They flap. They glide. They flutter. What can it be?

 • Another suggestion – Greathouse Butterfly Farm in Melrose.
 Check with them ahead of time about visiting hours – they change with the season.

 • For free, go visit your nearest native plant nursery and walk around.
-One time when I needed milkweed badly (see my “Milkweed Crisis” blog) I went to Taylor Gardens Nursery, Inc. in Sparr.
+One time when I needed milkweed badly (see my “Milkweed Crisis” chapter in my book Florida Gardens Gone Wild(er)) I went to Taylor Gardens Nursery, Inc. in Sparr.
 Both Gulf Fritillaries and Zebra Longwings, the Florida state butterfly, were swarming over the milkweed plants.

 • Get a free pamphlet from your local Master Gardeners office on Florida butterflies and the host plants they need.

 • Visit any of a number of Web sites about Florida butterflies for information on how to begin, nectar plants, host plants and the all important rule of thumb – stop using pesticides, they kill butterflies.

 • Check out your local community for any upcoming gardening festivals.
 Vendors will have host and nectar plants and they know which butterflies like which plants.

 Consider joining a Florida Native Butterfly club – there might be one near you.
 Members help plant butterfly friendly plants and exchange ideas on how to attract butterflies.

 • The biggest event is the 17th annual Epcot Flower & Garden Festival opening March 3 and continuing until May 16.